benson-code/RentRipple/README.md

 - 👨‍💼 **Admin Dashboard**: User-friendly property management interface with full CRUD functionality and image uploads.
 - 📱 **QR Code Integration**: Auto-generates unique QR codes for each property, ideal for offline marketing and sharing.
 - ☁️ **Serverless Architecture**: Built on Vercel Serverless Functions, KV (Redis), and Blob Storage for scalability and cost-efficiency.
-- 🔒 **Enterprise-Grade Security**: Features built-in XSS protection, backend authentication, and brute-force prevention.
+- 🔒 **Enterprise-Grade Security**: Features built-in XSS protection, backend authentication (JWT/Token-based), and brute-force prevention.
 - 🧪 **Comprehensive Test Coverage**: Ensures the stability of core features using Vitest and Testing Library.

 ### 🛠️ Tech Stack